totiffany/totiffany.github.io/_posts/2018-02-21-placeholder.md

 Finally I decided to take a [jewelry making class](http://www.workshopsf.org/).
 I went by myself, which is something I would never normally do, but I was really committed to finding a hobby!
 The class focused on natural gemstone jewelry and wire wrapping and made me remember how much I loved natural stones and geodes growing up.
 They’re a regular feature in the gift shops of Yellowstone National Park and Jackson Hole, Wyoming near where I’m from.

 Inspired by the class I decided to take it one step further and open my own Etsy shop!
 It's called [Gem State Co](https://www.etsy.com/shop/GemStateCo/). and I sell sliced geode and druzy necklaces.
 Learning the ins and outs of Etsy has been a hobby in itself.
-Curating and ordering materials, creating the product, photographing, editing, and creating listings is a ton of work, but I’ve really enjoyed the entire process.
+Curating and ordering materials, creating the product, photographing, editing, and creating listings is a ton of work, but I’ve really enjoyed the process.

 I didn't expect much to happen with it, but in the year since I opened my shop I've managed to sell out of nearly every necklace!
 The whole experience has taught me I need to stop being afraid to try new things.
 Life is too short to worry that I won't be good enough at something to not give it a shot.
 And the best way to learn is by just diving in and figuring things out along the way.